Siege of Castelnuovo: Great assault

 By 23 July, Barbarossa's army was ready to begin a general assault and his artillery prepared to break down the walls of Castelnuovo.
 Enjoying a vast numerical superiority over the Spanish garrison, which was completely isolated and unable to receive support or supplies, Barbarossa offered an honorable surrender to the Spanish.
 Sarmiento and his men would be granted a safe passage to Italy, the soldiers retaining their weapons and flags.
 Barbarossa added to his offer the incentive of giving each soldier 20 ducats.
 His only demand to Sarmiento was the abandonment of his artillery and gunpowder.
 Two squad corporals of Captain Vizcaino's company, Juan Alcaraz and Francisco de Tapia, managed to return to Naples and write their version of events many years later.
-They recorded the answer given to Barbarossa that "the Maestro de Campo consulted with all the captains, and the captains with his officers, and they decided that they preferred to die in service of God and His Majesty."
+They recorded the answer given to Barbarossa that "the maestre de campo consulted with all the captains, and the captains with his officers, and they decided that they preferred to die in service of God and His Majesty."

 The great assault on the city was launched shortly after, and lasted all day.
 It was costly in lives, as the Ottomans employed both infantry and artillery at the same time to assault and bombard Castelnuovo, resulting in heavy casualties among the Ottomans themselves due to both friendly fire and Spanish defending.
 During the night the Spanish improved their defenses and plugged the gaps opened in the walls.
 When the attack was resumed the next morning, Saint James Day, Bishop Jeremías remained with the soldiers, encouraging them and confessing those who were mortally wounded along the attacked perimeter.
 About 1,500 Ottoman soldiers were killed in the bloody assault, while the Spanish suffered only 500 killed; although the number of men who died from their wounds was probably large.